chinchang/cta.js/README.md

-cta.css
+cta.js
 =====
-*It a call to animate, anything to anything*
+*A call to animate, your action-to-effect path*
 ***

-cta.js or "Call to Animation" is a light-weight performant library to animate any element onto any other element on the page.
+cta.js or "Call to Animation" is a light-weight performant library to animate any element ("action") onto any other element ("effect") on the page.

+To see what you can do with this, checkout the demo:
 ### [Demo](http://kushagragour.in/lab/ctajs).

 Installation